department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/health-record/README.md

   - Allergy Name (required)
   - Date (required. is the date the onset of the allergy? label isn't super descriptive)
   - severity
-  - diagnosed (there is a dropdown with option)
+  - diagnosed (there is a dropdown with options)
-  - reaction
+  - reaction (could note when it was clinically observed - if it was clinically observed)
   - comments
+  - clinical risk (low risk, etc)
+  - reported by (doctor's name or patient)
-  - ability to add a new allergy
+  - ability to add a new allergy (patient reported data)
   - links to educational material on the allergies (currently links to Medline Plus)

 ## Immunizations
 - Current features/data displayed in MyHealtheVet (as noted by navigating across the site)
   - Immunization name
   - date received (think about how to show immunizations that Veterans receive multiple times like Influenza)
-  - reaction (currently checkboxes with options
+  - reaction (currently MyHealtheVet has checkboxes with options)
-  - method (injection, inhalant, by mouth)
+  - method (injection, inhalant, by mouth) - Apple Health calls this the route
+  - where on the body the injection was received (left deltoid)
   - other sign/symptom (currently dropdown list)
   - comments
-  - ability to add a new immunization
+  - ability to add a new immunization (patient reported data)
   - link to VA page on recommended screenings and immunizations for an adult
   - link to CDC traveler's health page